Elmetayer/VBA-outlook-export/README.md

 When launched, the VBA macro asks to select any folder of your mailbox.
 Once the folder is selected, the details of all emails in the selected folder (including its subfolders as the case may be) are exported in two csv files:
-- “ExportAllEmail_Details”, with all details for each recipient (several records for each email, depending on the number of recipients)
+- "Export_Details_full", with all details for each recipient (several records for each email, depending on the number of recipients)
+- "Export_Details_flat", without details for each recipient (one record for each email), that doesn’t contain the recipient information
+A variable “export_allDetails”, when set to false, allows exporting data only in the Export_Details_flat csv file, this can be useful when exporting a lot of emails.

-- "ExportEmail_DetailsFrom, without details for each recipient (one record for each email) The CSV file names and folders are specified in the "fileNameDetails_all" and "fileNameDetails_from" variable: you will have to change this variable in order to successfully export your data.
+The CSV file names and folders are specified in the "fileNameDetails_all" and "fileNameDetails_from" variable: you will have to change this variable in order to successfully export your data.
 In the "ExportAllEmail_Details" csv file, one csv record (i.e. line) is created for each recipient of a given email, so this can generate several csv records for a given email.
 Certain email attributes (e.g. sender, subject, etc.) are therefore repeated for each generated record.
 For each csv line, following information is exported in the "ExportAllEmail_Details" csv file:
 - FROM : clean sender's name, ready for post-processing